DumbleDuck/Cartpole_Balancer_DDQN/README.md

 ---
 This project uses double deep Q-learning to train an agent in Cartpole-V1 environment of Open AI's Gym.
 It takes inspiration from this [paper](https://arxiv.org/abs/1509.06461) by Google DeepMind.

 The model consists of a target network that trains the main network by functioning as the TD target.
 These networks are synced at regular intervals to stabilize training.
-Furthermore, a replay buffer is used to store the agents experience and break correlation when training the main network.
+Furthermore, a replay buffer is used to store the agent's experience and break correlation when training the main network.

 Given:
 - $Q_{1}$: Main network